Baptistemontan/leptos_i18n/docs/book/src/declare/03_plurals.md

 }
 ```

-Providing the count to the `t!` macro, this will result in:
+When providing the count to the `t!` macro, this will result in:

 ```rust,ignore
 let i18n = use_i18n();